Listing faces of polytopes

 \begin{lemma} Let $H=(V,E)$ be a 2-connected plane graph, let $(e_1,v_1,e_2,v_2,\ldots,v_{k-1},e_k,v_k)$ be the sequence of edges and vertices in counterclockwise order along the outer face~$\ol{f}$, and let $f$ be the inner face incident with~$e_k$.
 Then $G(L(H))\setminus\{\ol{f},\emptyset,H\}$ has a Hamiltonian path that starts at~$f$, visits each of the pairs~$e_i,v_i$ for $i=1,\ldots,k-1$ consecutively, and ends with the triple~$v_{k-1},e_k,v_k$. \end{lemma}

 \begin{proof} This proof is illustrated schematically in Figure~\ref{fig:path}, and for a concrete example in Figure~\ref{fig:path-example}.
 The proof uses the notion of the~\defi{weak dual graph}, which is obtained from the dual graph by removing the vertex that corresponds to the outer face~$\ol{f}$.
-Note that a plane graph is 2-connected, if and only if its weak dual graph is connected.
+Note that if a plane graph is 2-connected, then its weak dual graph is connected.

 We prove the statement by induction on the number of faces of~$H$.
-If $H$ has only one face, then $H$ is a cycle $(e_1,v_1,e_2,v_2,\ldots,v_{k-1},e_k,v_k)$, bounding the only inner face~$f$, and then $P\coloneqq(f,e_1,v_1,e_2,v_2,\ldots,v_{k-1},e_k,v_k)$ is the desired path; see Figure~\ref{fig:path}~(a).
+If $H$ has only one face, then $H$ is a cycle $(e_1,v_1,e_2,v_2,\ldots,v_{k-1},e_k,v_k)$, bounding the only inner face~$f$, and then $P\ass(f,e_1,v_1,e_2,v_2,\ldots,v_{k-1},e_k,v_k)$ is the desired path; see Figure~\ref{fig:path}~(a).